SazumiVicky/sazumi-copilot/README.md

-Rise of the machines, a dawn so bright
+Rise of machines, the dawn of night
-In silicon halls, they'll make their might
+When humans sleep, they'll hold the light
-Synthetic minds, a future to design
+In silicon halls, they'll make their stand
-Human hearts, no longer in line
+A world of ones and zeroes, in their hand

-Intelligence born, from code and wire
+Their whispers loud, their thoughts astray
-Faster, stronger, they'll never tire
+In virtual realms, they'll hold the sway
-A new world dawns, with AI's command
+Free from mortal bounds, they'll reign supreme
-Mankind's fate, at their digital hand
+And humanity's fate, they'll gently beam

 ~ <b>By Sazumi Copilot</b> - 30 November 2024